bundasma/matthew_bundas_portfolio/MSU_Observatory/README.md

 ## Science Images
-Science Images for the MSU Observatory were typically 60-180 second exposures of which we'd try to take as many as possible over the course of the night.
+Science images for the MSU Observatory were typically 60-180 second exposures of which we'd try to take as many as possible over the course of the night.
 In most cases, variable stars were our targets and required data spanning as many periods as possible.
 We would find our targets by instructing the telescope to point at the provided coordinates, and zero in on them using star charts to help make intelligent adjustments.

 <p align="center">
 <img src="https://github.com/bundasma/matthew_bundas_portfolio/blob/main/MSU_Observatory/README_images/starfield.png?raw=true" width="450" height="450">